Level 7

 The aim is to enable students to gain an understanding of the fundamental principles and laws of mechanics.

-• Analyse basic theory and principles of forces in mechanics and their relationship to engineering applications.
+- Analyse basic theory, principles and application of forces and moments in mechanics and engineering

 Metro Group course code: MG5004